 Diabetic macular edema is a complication of diabetes that can cause vision loss.
-It often occurs with no symptoms.
-If you have diabetes, it's important to schedule regular eye exams to screen for this complication and preserve your vision.
+This serious eye problem can happen with no symptoms.
+If you have diabetes, it's important to schedule regular eye exams to check for diabetic macular edema and help protect your eyesight.

-A comprehensive eye exam can detect swelling (edema) in the macula at the back of your eye.
-The macula is essential to your central vision and allows you to see in fine detail.
+A comprehensive eye exam can check for swelling, called edema, in the macula at the back of your eye.
+The macula is a part of the eye that is essential to your central vision and allows you to see in fine detail.

-If you have type 2 diabetes, your doctor may recommend that you have a comprehensive eye exam immediately after diagnosis.
-If you have type 1 diabetes, it's recommended that you have an eye exam within three to five years of diagnosis.
+If you have type 2 diabetes, your health care provider may recommend that you have a comprehensive eye exam immediately after diagnosis.
+If you have type 1 diabetes, it's recommended that you have an eye exam within 5 years of diagnosis.

 What to expect during your eye exam

-A comprehensive eye exam is done by a doctor who specializes in treating disorders of the eyes (ophthalmologist or optometrist).
+A comprehensive eye exam is done by an eye care provider who specializes in treating disorders of the eyes.
+This may be an ophthalmologist or optometrist.
 This exam includes several tests:

 - Tonometry.
-Your doctor will measure the pressure in your eyes.
-High pressure can cause you to lose vision from damage to the optic nerve (glaucoma).
+Your eye doctor will measure the pressure in your eyes.
+High pressure can cause you to lose vision from damage to the optic nerve, a condition known as glaucoma.

-Don't wait for your annual eye exam if you experience blurred vision, feel pressure in your eyes, or have trouble seeing at any distance.
-Contact your doctor immediately.
+Don't wait for your annual eye exam if you have blurry vision, feel pressure in your eyes or have trouble seeing at any distance.
+Contact your eye doctor immediately if you notice any of these symptoms.
 Early detection and treatment of diabetic macular edema can help prevent vision loss.

 See more In-depth